Skip to Content

 From here, you truly get a sense of how expansive Barcelona is – you can see everything in the city (my favorite part of the view was the towers of the Sagrada Familia sticking out in the skyline).
 For even more epic views, you can choose to go up the church’s towers.

-Tibidabo can be a bit of a trek to get to, especially when trying to see Barcelona in 3 days, but the trek itself is a fun adventure.
+Tibidabo can be a bit of a trek to get to but the trek itself is a fun adventure.
 To get to Tibidabo, you must take a RENFRE train (line L7) to the Avenida Tibidabo stop.

 From here, the journey gets a little bit fun – you get on the Tibidabo tram, and then transfer to the funicular.
 There are some excellent views from this part of the trek, so just take it all in.